gomorpheus/morpheus-docs/release_notes/current.rst

      - example API verison value: ``31.0``

 VMware: Tag Enhancements
-  Post-Provision Tag additions, updates, and/or removals in Morpheus on VMware Instances are now synced into VMware
+  Post-Provision Tag additions, updates, and/or removals in |morpheus| on VMware Instances are now synced into VMware
 Azure: Tag Enhancements
-  Post-Provision Tag additions, updates, and/or removals in Morpheus on Azure Instances are now synced into Azure IBM Cloud: Frankfurt 4 & 5 Datacenters now supported Frankfurt 4 & 5 Datacenters are now available for IBM Clouds.
+  Post-Provision Tag additions, updates, and/or removals in |morpheus| on Azure Instances are now synced into Azure IBM Cloud: Frankfurt 4 & 5 Datacenters now supported Frankfurt 4 & 5 Datacenters are now available for IBM Clouds.
 Softlayer: Frankfurt 4 & 5 Datacenters now supported